Otros Ejercicios

 America now stands at a crossroads

-The other a renewed dream
+The a renewed American dream

 We all want